gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

 sed -i 's/LOG_FILE_NAME=.*$/LOG_FILE_NAME=/g' /etc/fabricmanager.cfg
 /usr/bin/nvidia-fabricmanager-start.sh --mode start --fm-config-file /etc/fabricmanager.cfg
 ```

+Note: Driver download and creation of docker image is completed handled in the repo for Garden Linux versions.

 # Install drivers with gpu-operator
 From above step we created a container image that compiles and installs NVIDIA driver.
 Next step is to pass this to gpu-operator to install on the node